 From The Watanabe Scholarship // Financial Need

 When calculating financial need for the Watanabe Scholarship please keep in mind the following:

-- Only include financial resources that you already possess/ or that have been secured
+- Only include financial resources that you already possess or that have been secured.

-- DO NOT include financial resources that you have applied for, but don’t yet know the result.
+- DO NOT include financial resources that you have applied for but don’t yet know the result.

-If you underestimate the amount of funding needed from Watanabe, and later do not receive your expected additional outside funding, you will not be able to request additional Watanabe funding after submitting your application.
+If you underestimate the amount of funding needed from the Watanabe Scholarship and later do not receive your expected additional outside funding, you will not be able to request additional Watanabe Scholarship funding after submitting your application.
 Additionally, please let us know the dates you expect to receive any pending award notifications from other scholarship organizations.
 Prior to receiving the scholarship, you will have to verify under penalty of law regarding any outside scholarships/awards you have received to study abroad.
 This is to ensure that the scholarship amount does not contribute to exceeding the total cost of attending your chosen study abroad program.